deepanshs/mrsimulator/docs/getting_started.rst

     algorithm, such as the least-squares minimization.
 In such cases, we recommend defining objects directly.
 See the next topic for details.

-We have successfully created one isotopomer.
-To create more isotopomers, repeat the above set of instructions.
-In this example, we stick with a single isotopomer.
-Once all the isotopomers ready, add the isotopomer objects to the instance of the Simulator class, as follows
+We have successfully created a spin-system object.
+To create more spin-system objects, repeat the above set of instructions.
+In this example, we stick with a single spin-system object.
+Once all spin-system objects are ready, add these objects to the instance of the Simulator class, as follows

-    >>> sim.isotopomers += [isotopomer_object] # add all isotopomers.
+    >>> sim.spin_systems += [system_object_1] # add all spin-system objects.

 Setting up the Method objects